Full Article: Slave Ship Erie

 Sources for Further Reading

 The following is designed as a glimpse into the complex subject of slave ships and slavery.
-Below we offer some information and links to encourage you to explore the often misunderstood history of slavery in the USA, in New York State, in New York City and in Brooklyn (a separate city from Manhattan at that time) and the role of the maritime industry in slavery.
+Below we offer some information and links to encourage you to explore the often misunderstood history of slavery in the USA, which minimizes the North's dependence on slavery and its racism against blacks.
+New York City, Brooklyn (a separate city from Manhattan at that time) and the maritime industry were heavily involved in and dependant on slavery.
 We ourselves are in the process of conducting more research into the maritime end of the slavery story, and if you want to share some information or get involved, reach out to us via our webpage CONTACT.

 A short 2010 New York Times article about the slave ship ERIE in Atlantic Basin

 (This was the article that brought this historic event to the attention of PortSide)